Orthoptera of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands

-Comments: This species is possibly a specialist on Longleaf Pine sandhills habitats, but we have too few documented records for this species -- especially given the uncertainty of all records for this species outside of Florida -- to be sure about anything with regard to its biology.
+Comments: We currently have too few records for this species to be sure about anything with regard to its biology.
 More surveys need to be conducted to determine the taxonomic identity, distribution, abundance, and habitat affinities of this species before its conservation status can be determined.